-The strtok() Function - Example of Usage
+String Operations The strtok() Function - Example of Usage

 '''

 #include <stdio.h>

 #include <string.h>

 int main(void)

 {

-char string[51] = \{'\setminus 0'\};
+char string[51] = {'\0'};

-scanf("\%50[^\n]s", string);
+scanf("%50[^\n]s",string);

 char result = strtok(string," ");

-do {
+while(result!=NULL) {

-if (result)

 printf("%s\n",result);

 result=strtok(NULL," ");

-} while(result!=NULL);
+}

 return 0;

+}

 '''

-Example of Using strtok() - a Comment
+String Operations Example of Using strtok() - a Comment

 The program from the previous slide shows how to use the strtok() function to split a string into parts separated by spaces.
 The program prints all of those parts on the screen, each in a separate line.
 The function is invoked for the first time outside the loop.
 It takes the string to be split and a string containing a single space (the delimiter).
-If the function returns a value different than NULL1, what is tested in the if statement, than the printf() function prints the part of the string currently pointed by the result pointer.
+If the function returns a value different than $NULL^1$ , then the printf() function prints the part of the string currently pointed by the result pointer.
 Next, the pointer is used for storing results of subsequent calls of the strtok().
 The function is invoked in order to find the next part of the string, but this time it takes NULL as its first argument.
-Those three operations take place inside the do ... while loop until the strtok() function returns NULL which means that there are no more characters in the split string.
+The operations of splitting and printing take place inside the while loop until the strtok() function returns NULL which means that there are no more characters in the string left.

-1Zero can be used in place of this constant.
+&lt;sup>1Zero can be used in place of this constant.